Once upon a

 To got to the

 CINDERELLA, JACK, JACK'S MOTHER, BAKER, Into the regret, The is made, The is set. the woods, But not why I'm on the journey.
-(Little Red Riding Joins) Into the to get my wish, I care how, The is now.
+(Little Red hood Joins) the woods to get my wish, I don't how, The is now.

 MOTHER Into the woods to the cow-